-19/2 How to Write about Theory.
+How to Write the Theory Section (Feb 17).
 Your theory section lets you shape the reader’s expectations of your object.
 This talk will explore some ways to build a conceptual framework or model to that end.
-(Blog post.)

-26/2 How to Write about Method.
+How to Write the Methods Section (Feb 24).
 In your methods section you are giving your readers insight into what you have done to collect your data so that they will trust your results.
 In this talk we’ll discuss how best to do that.
-(Blog post.)

-4/3 How to Write the Analysis.
+How to Write the Analysis (Mar 3).
 The analysis tells your reader what your data shows.
 It’s important here to distinguish between your observations and the conclusions you draw from them.
 This talk will help you do so.
-(Blog post.)

-11/3 How to Structure a Research Paper.
+How to Structure a Research Paper (Mar 10).
 A research paper should present a logical line of argument in a series of coherent paragraphs, organized into sections.
 For each section, you want to have a good sense of what you are trying to say and what you are basing it on.
 This talk will go through a standard outline that you can adapt to your own ends.
-We will also look at some of the library’s resources for accessing background information and media coverage.
-(Blog post.)

-25/3 How to Write the Background Section.
+How to Write the Background Section (Mar 17).
 While you will generally assume that your reader is a knowledgeable peer working in your own discipline, there are often things the reader will not know about the organization, country, industry, product or practice you are studying.
 The background section provides this information in a helpful and documented fashion.

-1/4 How to Write the Discussion.
+How to Write the Discussion (Mar 24).
 Your empirical conclusions will often have either theoretical or normative implications.
 In your discussion section, you make these consequences for theory or practice explicit.

-15/4 How to Write the Introduction and Conclusion.
+How to Write the Introduction and Conclusion (Mar 31).
 A good research paper needs to have a strong introduction and conclusion to open and close your presentation.
-In this talk, we’ll provide you with a paragraph-by-paragraph strategy for composing them.
-(Sign up here.)

-22/4 How to Finish a Research Project.
-As your project nears completion your want to make sure that the written product present your best arguments in the clearest light.
+How to Finish a Research Project or Thesis (Apr 7).
+As your project nears completion you want to make sure that the written product present your best arguments in the clearest light.
 Note: this talk is intended to help you through the last few weeks of the process, but it should not be the first time you think seriously about planning and execution.

-29/4 Formatting and Referencing.
-Before submitting you’ll want to make sure that your written work meets the formal requirements of a good academic writing.
+Formatting and Referencing (Apr 21).
+Before submitting you’ll want to make sure that your written work meets the formal requirements of good academic writing.
 Note: this talk is intended to help you at the very end of the process, but it should not be the first time you think seriously about such things.